DC-BENCH: Dataset Condensation Benchmark: Introduction

 \section{Introduction}

 Dataset plays a central role in the performance of machine learning models.
 With advanced data collection and labeling tools, it becomes easier than ever to construct large scale datasets.
-The rapidly growing size of contemporary datases not only posts challenges to data storage and preprocessing, but also makes it increasingly expensive to train machine learning models and design new methods, such as architecture, hyperparameter, and loss function~\cite{bergstra2012random, elsken2019neural, ying2019bench}.
+The rapidly growing size of contemporary datasets not only posts challenges to data storage and preprocessing, but also makes it increasingly expensive to train machine learning models and design new methods, such as architecture, hyperparameter, and loss function~\cite{bergstra2012random, elsken2019neural, ying2019bench, zhang2022bidirectional}.
 As a result, data condensation emerges as a promising direction that aims at compressing the original large scale dataset into a small subset of information-rich examples.

-Existing condensation methods can be divided into two categories: 1). \textit{Data-Selection methods}, where the condensed dataset comprises of representative examples selected directly from the full set.
-Example methods include random selection, Herding~\cite{chen2010super, rebuffi2017icarl, castro2018end, belouadah2020scail}, and K-Center~\cite{wolf2011facility, sener2017active}.
-2). \textit{Data-Synthesis methods}, where the condensed dataset comprises of a set of synthesized samples, learned to matching some statistics to the original dataset or maximizing some utility.
+In this work, we focus on the newly emerging techniques where the condensed dataset comprises of a set of synthesized samples, learned to matching some statistics to the original dataset or maximizing some utility.
 In particular, \cite{wang2018dataset} proposed a dataset distillation algorithm to learn the synthesized dataset via bi-level optimization, showing outstanding performance than existing data selection methods under lower compression ratio\footnote{compression ratio = compressed dataset size / full dataset size}.
 After that, many data condensation methods have been proposed to construct synthesized datasets based on various objectives, such as matching gradients~\cite{zhaodc,zhaodsa}, embeddings~\cite{zhaodm}, model parameters~\cite{cazenavette2022dataset}, and kernel ridge regression~\cite{nguyen2020dataset, nguyen2021dataset}.
 It has been reported that all these data-synthesis methods significantly outperform classical data-selection methods.